 As a travel writer, I intentionally seek hidden gems, secret places, and quirky attractions.
 I will NOT be listing popular beaches and places to visit in South Florida.
-Some of these South Florida hidden gems are secrets even to longtime residents.
+Some of these Miami hidden gems are secrets even to longtime residents.

 I cannot possibly share every South Florida secret place and hidden gem but this article includes many fascinating options.
-Please check out some of these Florida hidden gems on your future South Florida trips.
-And please let me know of any fun, cool, and happy places you discover and enjoy.
+Please check out these Florida hidden gems on your future South Florida trips.
+And let me know of any fun, cool, and happy places you discover and enjoy.

 Time to explore the secret hidden gems in South Florida.

 Where is South Florida?